serg-io/dynamodb-atomic-counter/README.md

 dynamodb-atomic-counter
 =======================

-This library provides an atomic counter using Amazon DynamoDB.
+This library provides atomic counters using Amazon DynamoDB.
 Each increment request increments a counter value that is stored in a DynamoDB table (named "AtomicCounters" by default).
 Multiple increment requests can be sent simultaniuosly but each request will receive a unique value, therefore this library can be use to generate auto-increment ids.